-I love to give presentations to groups like historical societies, museums and more.
-I also love to give talks to book clubs, it's one of my favorite things!!
+I enjoy giving presentations to groups such as historical societies, museums, libraries and more.
+I also love to sit down and talk to book clubs aboout my novels and their take on a particular book.
+That is one of my favorite things to do!!

 My first novel, THE TICKET is the life saga of Karl and Katja Kessel.
-The reader discovers the peace and prosperity of their lives in a German colony in Austria/Hungary at the turn-of-the century.
+The reader is introduced to the peace and prosperity of their lives in a German colony in Austria/Hungary at the turn-of-the century.
 Why then did they decide to leave and immigrate to America?
-The reader soon discovers why they left their home there and why Karl went first to America and Katja followed a year later with their three small sons.
-Karl was determined to be a success as a farmer and he was.
-He was totally unaware of the terrible toll his ambitious goals were taking on the relationship with his family and in particular with his wife, Katja.
-They lived through the WWI, the Great Depression, then WWII when their third son signed up and was sent to the Philippines.
+The reader soon discovers why they left their home and why Karl went first to America and Katja followed a year later with their three small sons.
+Karl was determined to own his own land and to be a success as a farmer and he was.
+Unfortunately, he was totally unaware of the terrible toll his ambitious goals were taking on his relationship with his family and in particular with his wife, Katja.
+They lived through WWI, the Great Depression, then WWII.
+It was particularily difficult knowing their third son was a POW in the Philippines.
 The end of life for Karl and Katja was not what they had worked or hoped for, but it was what happened.

 My second novel, SEED of the VOLGA begins at a castle in the Black Forest of Germany and for grave reasons, takes the reader to the Volga River in Russia where scores of Germans settled upon invitation from Catherine the Great of Russia in 1765.
 Here, David Steiner grew up in a strong German home and community.
 Bit by bit, all of the promises Catherine had made to them were taken away and the Russian government had them by the throat.
 David and wife Sofie decided to immigrate to America with their three small daughters.
 David was overwhelmed with the way of life and the endless opportunities in the new country and so they pulled up roots and moved time and time again, always searching for the kind of community and life they were used to in the 'old' country.
 This fast-moving story takes the reader with the Steiners as they struggle through the world wars, economic depression, and the news that their oldest son is listed as MIA in the Philippines.
 This is a page-turner, another life saga of love, sorrow, and disappointment; the thing that sustains them is their faith in God.
 The Volga Germans came to this country with a sugar beet hoe in one hand and the Bible in the other!